k2view-academy/K2View-Academy/articles/19_Broadway/09_broadway_integration_with_Fabric.md

 ### Interfaces List

 Several Broadway [Actors](03_broadway_actor.md) include an **interface** as one of their input arguments.
 When setting the Actor's interface from the dropdown list, the list of values is retrieved from the Project Interfaces list.
 Only Active interfaces are displayed.
-The values are filtered by the Interface Type where only interfaces relevant to the Actor type are shown, as follows:
+The values are filtered by the Interface Type where only interfaces relevant to the Actor type are shown.

+For example:

 * [DB Commands Actors](actors/05_db_actors.md), the interface only displays the Fabric [DB Interfaces](/articles/05_DB_interfaces/03_DB_interfaces_overview.md).
 * [Pub / Sub Actors](actors/04_queue_actors.md), the list of interfaces is limited to Kafka or JMS interface types.
-* [**FileRead** /**FileWrite** Actors](actors/02_stream_actors.md), the list of interfaces includes only local file system interface types.
+* [**FileRead** /**FileWrite** Actors](actors/02_stream_actors.md), the list of interfaces includes SFTP and local file system interface types.

 Note that the list of values in the Actor's **interface** dropdown list also includes the custom values applicable for the Actor type that are not retrieved from Project interfaces.
 For example, **custom url**.

 ### Table Selection and Query Builder

-The input arguments of [DB Commands Actors](actors/05_db_actors.md) include integration to Fabric windows which simplifies the creatiion and validation of queries.
+The input arguments of [DB Commands Actors](actors/05_db_actors.md) include integration to Fabric windows which simplifies the creation and validation of queries.

 To populate the SQL statement of a **DbCommand** Actor, do the following: